-Monitor such patients closely, particularly when initiating and titrating NUCYNTA tablets and when NUCYNTA tablets are given concomitantly with other drugs that depress respiration [see Warnings and Precautions (5.5)].
+Regularly evaluate patients, particularly when initiating and titrating NUCYNTA tablets and when NUCYNTA tablets are given concomitantly with other drugs that depress respiration [see Warnings and Precautions (5.2, 5.3)].
 Alternatively, consider the use of non-opioid analgesics in these patients.